ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/groups/delete.rst

     DELETE /v2/groups/{groupType}/{groupId}/indicators/{associatedIndicatorType}/{associatedIndicator}

-For example, the query below will associate the Threat with the ID 12345 with the IP Address ``0.0.0.0``:
+For example, the query below will disassociate the Threat with the ID 12345 from the IP Address ``0.0.0.0``:

 .. code::